 The name change to Mercury Bay Ocean Sports Club was an attempt to cater for recreational fishing and water sports and to attract a wider public involvement in the Club.

-In 1995 the Mercury Bay Ocean Sports Club, previously known as the ‘Mercury Bay Game Fishing Club’ and prior to that the ‘Mercury Bay Swordfish and Mako Shark Club’ held its 70th Anniversary.
+The Mercury Bay Ocean Sports Club, previously known as the ‘Mercury Bay Game Fishing Club’ and prior to that the ‘Mercury Bay Swordfish and Mako Shark Club’ held its 70th Anniversary.
 To mark this date, Margie Thomas wrote a small booklet as a means of capturing the club’s colourful history.

 In 2004 the Club name reverted back to the Mercury Bay Game Fishing Club to more accurately reflect the club’s primary activity.